sidgan/nasaweb/README.md

 - Add a slider that can take results from different models and visually see which model works better (based on results)

 - limit date picker to current date (yesterday)

+- should run on mobile browser

+- intelligent search powered for same date on different years showing a meteor shower per year. eg geminids on 2010 - 2020.